-Yes, for the screening to work properly we advise starting at sunset although if you are in a shaded area, such as woods or in the shadow of a stately home (hey, it happens!) then you can sometimes start earlier, around dusk.
-Once we begin discussing an event date with you, we can advise on start time.
+Yes, for the image to appear clearly on the screen we advise starting 30 minutes after sunset.
+Once we begin discussing an event date with you, we can advise on start times.
 You can find UK sunset times by clicking here.

 We will indeed bring everything you need for people to see and hear the film in great quality.
 We can also bring some seating, lighting and all kinds of other kit and entertainment if needed.
-We’ll talk to you about this (not in a salesperson kind of way!).
-If it’s a private screening (ie on your own land for invited guests, and you’re not charging entry), that’s pretty much it, other than plugging into your home or garden power supply if possible.
-If not, we can bring a small generator at no extra cost.
+If it’s a private screening (on your own land for invited guests, and you’re not charging entry), that’s pretty much it, other than plugging into your home or garden power supply if possible.
+If not, we can bring a small generator at extra cost.

 If you’re staging a ‘commercial screening’ (ie open to the public and ticketed or free to enter) you’ll need to arrange the screening licence, entertainment licence and manage the event.
 We will however help with all this if needed, it’s not as complicated as it sounds!
 Screening licences (their posh name is STSL – Single Title Screening Licences) start at around £150 per film for free screenings, or 40% of your box office takings for ticketed shows.

-We generally use Filmbank who have prices starting at around £150, or 40% of your box office takings.
+We generally use a company called Filmbank Media Ltd who have prices starting at around £150, or 40% of your box office takings.
 We can sort this bit for you.
 No worries.

-For our 5m x 4m inflatable screen (image size 3.5m x 2.5m), we recommend a minimum space of 8m x 8m in which we can install our screen, projector and PA system , and in addition allow around 4m between the screen and the front row of your audience, so that your guests don’t have to sit too close.
-We also need an unrestricted height of 4m (we don’t want to be touching power cables as the screen is elevated).
+For our 11.5ft wide x 10ft high ‘Small Event Screen’ (image size 10ft wide x 5.5ft high), we recommend a minimum floor space of 20ft width x 15ft depth in which we can install our screen, projector and PA system, and in addition allow around 12ft between the screen surface and the front row of your audience, so that your guests don’t have to sit too close.
+We also need an unrestricted height of 15ft (it’s never a good idea to end up touching power cables once the screen is elevated!).

-For our bigger 8m x 6.5m screen (image size 6m x 3.5m), we need space of 12m x 12m, and in addition allow around 6m between the screen and the front row of your audience.
-We’ll also need an unrestricted 6.5m for height too.
+For our bigger 27ft wide x 27ft high ‘Large Event Screen’ (image size 20ft wide x 11ft high), we recommend a minimum floor space of 40ft wide x 35ft deep, and in addition allow around 20ft between the screen surface and the front row of your audience.
+We’ll also need an unrestricted 30ft for height too.
 He’s quite a big chap.

-Yes, we need a 50% deposit at the time of booking and then the final 50% on the day of the event prior to the screening beginning.
+Yes, we need a 50% deposit at the time of booking and then the final 50% seven days before the event date.
 We’ll send you a booking agreement to sign once we’ve agreed a date and price, and the booking won’t be confirmed until we have your signed agreement.
 It’s worth confirming the date you want as soon as you can, as we get booked up (particularly during the busy summer months) and we’d really rather not disappoint you!

 Yes we have full public liability insurance and a 100% safety record.
 We come from an events background and although most people yawn at health and safety stuff we lap it up and make sure all is in order, to give you (and us) a worry-free experience – every time.

 Oh yes, all day long!
-Certain films feel like they were made to be screened outdoors and under the stars (Dirty Dancing, Jurassic Park, Stand By Me, Grease, Back to the Future, Mamma Mia, Star Wars, Life Of Pi, The Sound of Music, Raiders of the Lost Ark, Ferris Bueller’s Day Off – we could go on!), and we’re happy to chat you through the most popular.
+Certain films feel like they were made to be screened outdoors and under the stars (Dirty Dancing, The Greatest Showman, The Goonies, Grease, Back to the Future, Mamma Mia, Raiders of the Lost Ark, The Lost Boys, Ferris Bueller’s Day Off – we could go on!), and we’re happy to chat you through the most popular.

-Other films are crying out to be screened in a location/venue appropriate to the subject/genre (Jaws on a beach, by a lake or swimming pool, Harry Potter in a Cathedral where it was filmed (yes, we did), The Blair Witch Project in the depths of a forest (shivers every time!), Guardians of the Galaxy at an Observatory, Night at the Museum in a (well, you get the picture).
+Other films are crying out to be screened in a location/venue appropriate to the subject/genre (Jaws on a beach, by a lake or swimming pool, Harry Potter in a Cathedral where it was filmed (yes, we did), Top Gun on an airfield or in a hangar, The Blair Witch Project in the depths of a forest (shivers every time!), Guardians of the Galaxy at an Observatory, Night at the Museum in a (well, you get the picture).
 With a little imagination you can take your screening to the next level, and we’ll be happy to stimulate your ideas…

-Our screens are part of the Cinebox Pro range from the US, and are among the best in the industry, offering easy installation (they inflate), a clean and bright white screen, and are strong enough to handle moderate wind speeds (up to 20mph wind rating).
-We will need to weigh them down onsite, so our quotes are based on pegging them into grass or soft ground.
+Our small screen is a beautiful German ‘Airscreen‘, and our big one is a ‘Proscreen‘ from the US, both considered to be among the best in the industry.
+They both offer easy installation (they inflate), a clean and bright white screen, and are strong enough to handle moderate wind speeds (20 – 25 mph wind rating).
+We will need to anchor them on site, so our quotes are based on pegging them into grass or soft ground.
 If you don’t want this on your lawn or venue, we can use weights instead, which we can provide at an additional cost.

 There’s a whole set of FAQs that might be useful to you in our ‘COMING TO ONE OF OUR FILM SCREENINGS?’
 FAQ section, you can view this to the left on this page.
 We’re happy for you to use this info as the basis for your FAQs too.
 The most important bit of info to share with your party guests or audience is that it can get pretty chilly as night falls, so extra layers of clothing (ideally waterproof) and blankets are never a bad idea.
 Torches can be handy too.